|Application deadline:||EEA: May 1; Non-EEA: April 1|

-This specialization focuses on these and other challenges to contemporary democracies.
+This specialization focuses on challenges to contemporary democracies.
 It includes courses on representative and deliberative democracy, political parties, democratic reform, the welfare state, gender and immigration policy.
-The analytical skills and knowledge you learn in this specialization prepare you for positions in policy and program development in national, EU, and international public and private sector organisations, as well as a wide range of academic research opportunities.

 This specialization offers students an unprecedented opportunity to learn to assess political values, aspirations and dreams in terms of their desirability and reasonability, rather than in terms of hard (or soft) facts only.
-You will also discover how political theoretical work can be introduced fruitfully in other relevant contexts, enabling you to help civil and governmental institutions, not to mention the public at large, to imagine and design policies and ambitions that are both viable and defensible.
+This enables you to help civil and governmental institutions to imagine and design policies and ambitions that are both viable and defensible.